-A few years ago, I observed a characteristic in me I hope is not permanent.
+A number of years ago, I observed a characteristic in me I hope is not permanent.

 After our boys moved out of the house, we moved to a downtown condo.
 The condo sat on a hill, overlooking the river district of our community.
 We loved the view, but it presented a problem on windy days.
 We had to weatherize our front porch every time we suspected a storm, turning over the furniture and making sure everything was secure.